Photo: Oleksandr Avramchuk

 About Hannah Kaminer

-Hannah Kaminer is an artist and singer-songwriter writing songs about love, loss, and home.
-Raised in small towns in Western North Carolina, she fuses echoes of Appalachian and country traditions with wistful, Americana-style songwriting.
-She has released three studio albums: Acre by Acre (2015), Heavy Magnolias (2018) which was co-produced with GRAMMY-winning engineer Julian Dreyer, and Heavy on the Vine (2024) which she produced with her band, The Wistfuls.
+She has released three studio albums: Acre by Acre (2015), Heavy Magnolias (2018), and Heavy on the Vine (2024) which she produced with her full band, Hannah & The Wistfuls.
+(Full band bio here.)

 In 2024, she also played her first international tour to France and the UK alongside Asheville-based acts The Moon & You and Amanda Anne Platt, leading one Americana UK writer to note, “At times reminiscent of Iris Dement, full of emotional honesty and intensity… [Kaminer] is a songwriter of the highest order.
 Hannah Kaminer is a name we should all be hearing a lot more of.”